Michael Kasprowicz: International career

 His solid performances for Queensland earned him a Test debut against West Indies in his native Brisbane in November 1996.
 However, he would go through his first two Test matches for Australia wicketless.

 Kasprowicz played in all the Tests on the tours of Sri Lanka and India in 2004, which were won 3–0 and 2–1.
-After being in and out of the side since his debut, Kasprowicz returned in 2004 to hold down a regular spot ahead of Brett Lee.
+After being in and out of the team since his debut, Kasprowicz returned in 2004 to hold down a regular spot ahead of Brett Lee.

 In the 2005 Ashes, Kasprowicz almost pulled off an escape for the Australian team in the second test at Edgbaston.
 On the final day England needed one last wicket with Kasprowicz and Brett Lee at the crease.
 However the two batsmen had edged Australia to within two runs of England.
 But then Kasprowicz gloved a Steve Harmison ball to Geraint Jones and England won.
 Though TV replays showed the dismissal should not have been given as Kasprowicz took his lower hand off the bat before ball hit glove.
 After the 2005 Ashes loss to England, Kasprowicz was dropped from the Australian team and his Cricket Australia contract was not extended.
 However, he had a successful 2005/06 domestic season with Queensland, taking 44 wickets.
-This effort earned him a tenth recall to the national side to replace Glenn McGrath as Brett Lee's new ball partner.
+This effort earned him a tenth recall to the national team to replace Glenn McGrath as Brett Lee's new ball partner.

 On 8 February 2008 he announced his retirement from all forms of cricket effective 16 February.
 Kasprowicz's best Test batting score of 25 was made against India, Kolkata, 1997–1998.
 His best Test bowling figures of 7 for 36 came against England, The Oval, 1997.
 Kasprowicz's best ODI Batting score of 28 not out was made against England, Lord's, 1997.
 His best ODI bowling figures of 5 for 45 came against Sri Lanka, Colombo, 2003–2004.